 Peppermint oil is one of the most versatile essential oils out there.
 It is one of the earliest essential oils to be used medicinally.
 Peppermint essential oil is known to act as a pain reliever, relax muscles, and control muscle spasms.
-A 2002 study found by researchers that topical peppermint oil helped a 76-year-old woman treat neuralgia.
+A 2002 study found researchers that topical peppermint oil helped a 76-year-old woman treat neuralgia.

 This woman had been resistant to other therapies but saw immediate pain relief after applying topical peppermint oil.
 This relief has lasted four to six hours after application.